 Other Coloring Options

-Concrete stepping stones and pavers can also be colored using a tinted concrete sealer in a variety of colors to create patterns or just brighten up a patio.
-DCI Tinted Concrete Sealer is available in 3 sealer products and is offered over 35 colors.
-We’ve got plenty of design ideas to get you started for the summer season.
-For best results, apply a clear coat on top of the tinted sealer for greater durability and longevity.
-The clear sealer helps to preserve the color and is much easier to reapply for future maintenance.
+Another option for quick and efficient Coloring of Concrete Pavers is our tinted concrete sealer, which comes in a variety of colors, used to create patterns ranging from light to dark.
+Direct Colors Tinted Concrete Sealer is available in 3 finishes and over Over 35 Colors.
+We’ve got plenty of Design Ideas to get you started for the summer season.
+For best results, apply a Clear Coat of Sealer on top of the tinted sealer for greater durability and longevity.